This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-It’s your choice whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
+The decision is yours whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
 There is no ‘right’ or ‘wrong’ answer to this.
-I encourage you to do what you’re comfortable with, but I think it’s important to disclose that L’Oreal owns IT Cosmetics.
+Do what you’re comfortable with.
+I just thought it was important to disclose that L’Oreal owns IT Cosmetics.

 Below is a screenshot of what’s currently stated on IT Cosmetics’ website about its animal testing policy:

 IT Cosmetics has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 With the current changes to China’s animal testing laws, some cosmetics sold in China can be exempt from animal testing under certain conditions.
 However, without meeting those conditions, animal testing is still legally required for most cosmetics sold in China in 2023.

 Just because a brand claims it is ‘Cruelty-Free,’ doesn’t always mean that’s the case.